mtsolekas/corgan/README.md

 - sudo make install

-This will install the corgan binary, its desktop file and l10n file to their respective locations.
+This will install the corgan binary, its desktop file and l10n files to their respective locations.
 Your contacts and schedule data are saved at $XDG\_DATA\_HOME/corgan/ which is by default ~/.local/share/corgan/.